 "Professionally trained and know she will follow thru in providing quality service." - Rev. Sandra McKinney, NW Wisconsin officiant and retired Unity minister

 There can be a lot of confusion surrounding who can legally marry you, which type of wedding officiant will be recognized in different spiritual communities afterward, and what do the terms "non-denominational", "interdenominational", and "interfaith" really mean.
 Even many officiants use terms interchangeably, that are inaccurate!
 I will attempt to clarify some of these for you.

 When choosing your officiant, keep in mind this is the person who is legally binding the two of you together, as well as spiritually binding and blessing your union, if that's important to you.
-The perfect person will orchestrate your ceremony professionally, and assure the joining of your hands in matrimony will be meaningful and lawful.
+The perfect person will orchestrate your rehearsal and ceremony professionally, and assure the joining of your hands in matrimony will be meaningful and lawful.
 They are responsible for: